 #9 ESL Pronunciation Activity: Disappearing Text

 This is a quick review activity that you can use at the end of class.
 The way it works is that you write a sentence on the board and students have to say it out loud, together.
-Of course, your students should pay attention to pronunciation.
+Of course, your students should pay attention to English pronunciation.

 Then, erase 1-2 words from the beginning and have students say the complete sentence again.
 Keep going until the entire sentence is gone.
 Find out more about this quick review activity right here: